PAC-Bayesian Soft Actor-Critic Learning

-\paragraph{Ablation Study.} We quantify the effect of individual loss terms on the performance by an ablation study in the cartpole environment reported in Table \ref{tab:ablationv2}.
-When used alone, the data fit term learns faster but limits the asymptotic performance.
-All three terms are required for the best asymptotic performance.
-We also observe in Figure \ref{fig:ablation-shooting} that PAC4SAC learns faster and reaches higher episode rewards with increased sample size.

-\paragraph{Computational Cost.} We measure the average wall clock time of 1000 steps in cartpole environment with 20 repetitions to be $11.95 \sd{\pm0.08}$ seconds for PPO, $8.02 \sd{\pm0.07}$ seconds for DDPG, $12.70 \sd{\pm0.05}$ seconds for SAC, and $12.18 \sd{\pm0.05}$ seconds for PAC4SAC with an Intel(R) Xeon(R) CPU E5-2650 machine.
-Our PAC4SAC has comparable compute time to its counterparts.
+\paragraph{Computational Cost.} We measure the average wall clock time of 1000 steps in Cartpole Swingup environment with 20 repetitions to be $5.64 \sd{\pm0.08}$ seconds for DDPG, $8.80 \sd{\pm0.09}$ seconds for SAC, $9.92 \sd{\pm0.13}$ seconds for SAC-NR, $6.09 \sd{\pm0.06}$ seconds for SAC-FPI, and $8.20 \sd{\pm0.01}$ seconds for PAC4SAC with an Apple M2 Max chip.
+PAC4SAC has comparable compute time to its counterparts.

-\paragraph{Main results.} Figure \ref{fig:results} demonstrates a consistent performance improvement in favor of our PAC4SAC in all six environments in terms of both learning speed and asymptotic performance with the only exception of the AUC score in the pendulum environment.
-We attribute this to the simplicity of the control problem, making policy evaluation error less decisive.
-The improvement of PAC4SAC especially over SAC gets more pronounced as the state and action dimensionalities of the environments increase.
+\paragraph{Ablation Study.} We evaluate the effect of individual loss terms on the performance in the Cartpole Swingup and Half Cheetah environments in \cref{tab:ablationv2}.
+Used alone, the Bellman consistency term learns faster but with higher cumulative regret.
+All three terms are required to minimize cumulative regret.
+We also observe in \cref{fig:ablation-shooting} that PAC4SAC learns faster and incurs less cumulative regret when it takes more actor samples.